2021/22 Full-time Undergraduate course

 BTEC Extended Awards

-BTEC Level 3 QCF Extended Diploma in Construction, Civil Engineering or Engineering with overall award profile DDD.
+BTEC Level 3 QCF Extended Diploma in Construction, Civil Engineering or Engineering with overall award profile DDM.

 BTEC Level 3 RQF National Extended Diploma in Civil Engineering or Engineering with overall award profile DMM.